AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Model Architectures Based on LLMs and Nationally Representative Surveys

-Against this background, we propose a new methodological framework by fine-tuning LLMs to predict individuals' survey responses using the General Social Survey (GSS), a nationally representative survey of Americans' opinions since 1972 \citep{davernGeneralSocialSurveys2021,marsdenTrackingUSSocial2020}.
-Fine-tuning is the process of partially updating the parameters of LLMs using a relatively small set of data, enabling these models to perform specific tasks more accurately.
-Specifically in the context of survey data, fine-tuning enables the alignment of LLMs with an individual with specific beliefs or values, bypassing the need to train the model with a large amount of text information from scratch.
-Here, we exploit the overlooked fact that surveys collect data through a series of texts with the same Q\&A format that can be used during fine-tuning processes\footnote{Questions and responses, such as ``What is 1+1?'' and ``The answer is 2'', are utilized in fine-tuning LLMs and developing chatbots.
-Similarly, surveys, comprising questions like ``Do you agree with legalizing same-sex marriage?'' and possible answers ``Yes'' or ``No,'' can also serve as data for fine-tuning LLMs.}.
-By incorporating texts of survey questions as part of training data in addition to patterns of unique individual survey responses, our fine-tuned LLMs enable personalized prediction of individual responses to various questions.
-Specifically, our models can capture the textual nuances of survey questions reflected in the training corpus and infer how individuals interpret the meaning of questions differently across time based on their response patterns.
-Since fine-tuning LLMs allows us to assume that the meaning of survey questions, and the correlations among variables for these questions, can vary among individuals and change over time, our approach can address methodological challenges associated with previously non-imputable missing data and unasked opinions, as shown in Panels B and C of \cref{fig:figure1}, more effectively.
+Against this background, we propose a new methodological framework by training a model based on LLM features to predict individuals' survey responses using the General Social Survey (GSS), a nationally representative survey of Americans' opinions since 1972~\citep{davernGeneralSocialSurveys2021,marsdenTrackingUSSocial2020}.
+Our framework addresses two key limitations in existing approaches.
+First, it overcomes the shortcomings of traditional statistical methods that often treat variables as abstract entities without considering their semantic meaning.
+Second, it improves upon current LLMs by explicitly accounting for individual and temporal heterogeneities, which are typically not built into their core architecture.
+Specifically, we exploit the overlooked fact that surveys collect data through a series of texts with the same Q\&A format that can be used to train LLM feature-based models.
+By incorporating the content of survey questions during the training process, our models can capture the textual nuances of survey questions and infer how individuals interpret the meaning of questions differently across time based on their response patterns.
+Our models assume that the meaning of survey questions and the correlations among variables for these questions can vary across individuals and change over time.
+This enables us to address missing data problems, as shown in Panels B and C of \cref{fig:figure1}, more effectively.
+We present an overview of our approach to personalizing LLM-based models to predict public opinion in \cref{fig:figure2}.
+Our approach first predicts individuals' opinions and then aggregates them at the population level using survey weights to account for sample selection bias (Panel A).
+Assuming accurate prediction of opinions across individuals and accounting for sample selection bias through survey weighting, our models can make predictions deemed representative of the population.
+However, the standard architecture of LLMs does not account for individual variability in responses, making it challenging to personalize predictions that are suited to specific individuals' distinctive beliefs and opinions in a specific period.
+Therefore, we need to customize the architecture of LLMs to make personalized predictions over time.